kovalyovkirill/sencha-date-field/README.md

 ## Warning!
 Don't use it for production.

 [Sencha Touch](https://www.sencha.com/legal/gpl/) DateField (`xtype: datefield`) plugin witch adds two properties maxDate and minDate.
 These properties allow us to control maximum and minimum limits of date.
+Supports **Sencha Touch 2.4+**.

 ## How to use?
 1. Create folder `ux` in your root folder